310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 ## Chapter 8

 {% bubble Chiaki norsmile %}
 Heheh.
 As nice as it is to chat, let’s discuss what we’ll do from here on out while we have the time.
-We wouldn’t want the day to end as nothing but a sightseeing tour.
+We wouldn’t want the day to end as nothing but a sightseeing trip.
 {% endbubble %}

 {% bubble Kanata frown %}